mpalmer/clutterbuck-request/README.md

-This is a template git repo suitable for building a Womble-compliant gem.
-If you're reading this text in a released gem, or a git repo that isn't `gemplate`, someone needs to write some documentation.
+This provides a set of helpers to make processing Rack requests easier.

 # Installation

 It's a gem:

-    gem install gemplate
+    gem install clutterbuck-request

 There's also the wonders of [the Gemfile](http://bundler.io):

-    gem 'gemplate'
+    gem 'clutterbuck-request'

 If you're the sturdy type that likes to run from git: